 Since 2011, Germany and Viet Nam have had a “strategic partnership” involving cooperation projects at all levels and in numerous policy fields.
 Their relations are shaped by various forms of intersocietal contact.
 Germany and Viet Nam regard themselves as partners in endeavours to uphold the rules-based order, respect for international law, multilateralism, global free trade and investment, and environmental and climate protection.

 With a bilateral trade volume of around 18 billion euro in 2022, Germany is Viet Nam’s most important trading partner in the EU.
 Viet Nam is also Germany’s number one trading partner within ASEAN.
 More than 350 German companies are currently represented in Viet Nam.
 Total investment amounts to more than 2.8 billion US dollars.
 This investment has created around 50,000 jobs in Viet Nam.

-Germany and Viet Nam expect the free trade and investment protection agreements signed by Viet Nam and the EU in mid-2019 to give a further boost to bilateral economic relations as well.
-The free trade agreement entered into force on 1 August 2020.
-The investment protection agreement still has to be ratified by the individual EU member states.
+The free trade agreement between Viet Nam and the European Union, which entered into force on 1 August 2020, gave a further boost to bilateral economic relations as well.
+The investment protection agreement that was signed at the same time, in mid-2019, still has to be ratified by the individual EU member states.